quickvm/action-dnclient/README.md

 # action-dnclient

-This GitHub Action configured `dnclient` to join your [Defined Networking](https://defined.net) overlay network.
+This GitHub Action configures `dnclient` to join your [Defined Networking](https://defined.net) overlay network during your Action run.
+After you add the step below, all other steps in your Action will be able to connect to other hosts on your overlay network.
+This Action uses [quickvm/defined-systemd-units](https://github.com/quickvm/defined-systemd-units) under the hood.
+See that project's [README](https://github.com/quickvm/defined-systemd-units/blob/master/README.md) for more details on how to configure `dnclient` with this Action.

 ## Usage